 Carbon, hydrogen and noble gas isotopes are applied to resolve issues of energy demand, groundwater pollution and geological carbon sequestration.

 Stable isotopes in lake sediments, speleothems and foraminifera are used to reconstruct environmental conditions throughout the Quaternary.

 Radionuclides in the environment

 Natural radionuclides are studied as tracers of water and sediments in marine and freshwater environments.
-The behavior and fate of artificial radionuclides, and their potential impact on Man and ecosystems, are also addressed.
+The behaviour and fate of artificial radionuclides and their potential impact on Man and ecosystems are also addressed.